-- Molnár et al. [35] give a comprehensive overview of network traffic generators, categorize them with respect to their purposes, and analyze the used validation measures.
+Molnár et al. [29] give a comprehensive overview of network traffic generators, categorize them with respect to their purposes, and analyze the used validation measures.
 The authors conclude that there is no consensus on how to validate network traffic generators.
-Since the proposed approach aims to generate flow-based network traffic, the following overview considers primar- - ily flow-based network traffic generators.
-Neither approaches which emulate computer networks and capture their network traffic like [14] or [42], nor static intrusion detection data sets like DARPA 98 or KDD CUP 99 will be considered in the following.
-We categorize flow-based network traffic generators into (I) Replay Engines, (II) Maximum Throughput Generators, (III) Attack Generators, (IV) Will Low LC - 630 and (IV) High-Level Generators.
+Since the proposed approach aims to generate flow-based network traffic, the following overview considers primarily flow-based network traffic generators.
+Neither approaches which emulate computer networks and capture their network traffic like [14] or [35], nor static intrusion detection data sets like DARPA 98 or KDD CUP 99 will be considered in the following.
+We categorize flow-based network traffic generators into (I) Replay Engines, (II) Maximum Throughput Generators, (III) Attack Generators, and (IV) High-Level Generators.

 Category (I).
 As the name suggests, Replay Engines use previously captured network traffic and replay the packets from it.
 Often, the aim of Replay Engines is to consider the original inter packet time (IPT) behavior between the network packets.
-TCPReplay [43] and TCPivo [44] are well-known representatives of this category.
+TCPReplay [36] and TCPivo [37] are well-known representatives of this category.
 Since network traffic is subject to concept drift, replaying already known network traffic only makes limited sense for generating IDS evaluation data sets.
-Instead, a good network traffic generator for our purpose should be able to generate new synthetic flow-based network traffic.
+Instead, a good network traffic generator should be able to generate new synthetic flow-based network traffic.